Naidantu/bmggum/README.md

 3. Allows users to estimate the **multidimensional version** of three unfolding models that are available in the software GGUM2004 (Roberts, Fang, Cui, & Wang, 2006).
     -   UM8: The Generalized Graded Unfolding Model (GGUM).
     -   UM4: The Partial Credit Unfolding Model, which is the GGUM with all alphas constrained to 1.
     -   UM7: The Generalized Rating Scale Unfolding Model, which is the GGUM with equal taus across items.
-4. Five functions (i.e., bmggum(), extract.bmggum(), modfit.bmggum(),
+4. Five functions (i.e., bmggum( ), extract.bmggum( ), modfit.bmggum(
-    bayesplot.bmggum(), and itemplot.bmggum()) are provided for model estimation, results extraction, model fit examination (e.g.,waic, loo, Chisq/df), and plottings, respectively.
+    ), bayesplot.bmggum( ), and itemplot.bmggum( )) are provided for
+    model estimation, results extraction, model fit examination (e.g.,waic, loo, chisq/df), and plottings, respectively.

 ## Installation